Angelo BastianpillaiFCAS, MAAA

 Josh is currently an instructor for the TIA seminars for CAS Exams 5 and 8, brought here by his passion for sharing learning with others.
 He brings significant experience in ratemaking to this role, having worked as a pricing actuary and product manager in both commercial and personal lines of insurance.
 As a product manager, he was sought out for his strength in explaining actuarial rate indications to non-technical stakeholders.

 Josh's teaching philosophy focuses on helping students of all backgrounds to understand and feel comfortable with all exam material, prepare for difficult exam questions, and memorize material through summarized study guides and flashcards.
 He has been a student himself of online courses through various organizations, and has studied best practices for online education.

 James, CEO of The Infinite Actuary, graduated from the University of Alabama with a BS in Applied Mathematics.
 He received his FSA in 2006 after passing all of his exams on the first attempts.
-He is the instructor for TIA's Exam FM, LC and MLC online seminars.
+He is the instructor for TIA's Exam FM and LTAM courses.
 He has instructed at TIA since 2006 and helped thousands of students in that time.